 Let’s start with high blood pressure.
 What’s important?

 Calories, as I’ve mentioned.
 Being overweight increases the risk of hypertension, or high blood pressure.
 But looking at how much sodium in food is also important.
 There’s a strong link between too much salt and high blood pressure.
 Data from the Dietary Approaches to Stop Hypertension, or DASH, suggest that most people should consume no more than 2,300 milligrams of sodium a day.
-Cutting back even further, to no more than 1,500 milligrams, further reduces the risk of developing high blood pressure.
+According to the Centers for Disease Control, people age 51 and older and those who are African Americans or who have high blood pressure, diabetes, or chronic kidney disease should limit their sodium intake to just 1,500 mg per day.
 People with diabetes who also have high blood pressure usually have an accelerated course toward kidney failure.
 That’s why we recommend a lower target blood pressure for people with diabetes than for those without diabetes.

 You mentioned abnormal cholesterol levels.
 What information on a food label is relevant?

 Labels can help you see what kinds of fat are contained in a food item.
 For a long time, people worried about total fat.
 We now know that the amount of fat doesn’t matter as much as the kind of fat.
 Saturated fat increases LDL, the so-called bad cholesterol.
 So does trans fat, which comes from partially hydrogenated oils.
 It’s wise to eliminate trans fat entirely.
 Saturated fat should be kept to less than 7% of total calories.
 Cholesterol should be limited to less than 300 milligrams per day.
 People with high LDL should even aim for lower consumption, typically less than 5% to 6% saturated fat and less than 200 milligrams of cholesterol.

 What about healthy fats?
 What should people look for on the label?